unmtransinfo/unm_biocomp/README.md

 ## Docker

-The ChemAxon license file is expected at `~/.chemaxon/license.cxl`.
+Copy your ChemAxon license to `/biocomp_war/src/main/webapp/.chemaxon/license.cxl` for inclusion in the WAR.

 From the Docker engine host, the applications are accessible via
 <http://localhost:9091/biocomp/>.